Bartholomey/the_lake_redoubt/julija/the_resignation_part_one.md

 **206**

-On Wednesday, when I was kneeling in front of her, grasping her skirt and begging for forgiveness, Julija was calmly pitying me because she somehow knew what was about to happen to me.
-She foresaw the crack; she had already foreseen everything in 2014.
+On Wednesday, when I was crouching before her, grasping at her skirt and begging for forgiveness, Julija was calmly pitying me because she somehow knew what was about to happen to me.
+She foresaw the crack; she had already foreseen everything in twou thousand fourteen.

 **207**